Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots

 \section{Introduction}

-The Symphony algorithm aims to solve two conflicting problems of Model-Free Imitation-Less Reinforcement Learning: Sample Efficiency and harmonious agent movements without jerks, which is achieved with the help of Sample Proximity and Safety of Actions.
+The Symphony algorithm aims to solve two conflicting problems of Model-Free Imitation-Less Reinforcement Learning: Sample Efficiency and harmonious agent motion without jerky movements, which is achieved with the help of Sample Proximity and Safety of Actions.
 On-policy algorithms like Proximal Policy Optimization\cite{schulman2017proximal} (PPO) solved the problem of harmonious agent movements using a small “safe” gradient step, which leads to a larger number of close samples and better policy consequently.
-But PPO has proven itself in simulations, where you can parallelize the learning process over many virtual environments, namely Graphic Processing Units or Tensor Processing Units, and make a gradient step based on a larger number of roll-outs, so this process requires a careful transition from simulation to a real robot, though no bootstrapping (updating Online Q Network based on prediction of its delayed variant) is used.
-When it comes to training on a real robot from scratch, entropy regularization based off-policy sample-efficient algorithms like Soft Actor and Critic\cite{haarnoja2018soft} (SAC) and its advanced derivatives are often used, though this family of algorithms can suffer from prediction inaccuracies of the TD equation; the regularization mitigates this issue to some degree.
+However, PPO has proven effective in simulations, where the learning process can be parallelized across many virtual environments using Graphics Processing Units or Tensor Processing Units, and make a gradient step based on a larger number of roll-outs, so this process requires a careful transition from simulation to a real robot, though no bootstrapping (updating Online Q Network based on prediction of its delayed variant) is used.
+When it comes to training on a real robot from scratch, entropy regularization based off-policy sample-efficient algorithms like Soft Actor- Critic\cite{haarnoja2018soft} (SAC) and its advanced derivatives are often used, though this family of algorithms can suffer from prediction inaccuracies of the TD equation; the regularization mitigates this issue to some degree.